 Arthur Prior is another philosopher who argues that the present is real, and the past and future unreal.
 He says that since it is necessarily true that only the present exists, then there is no point in referring to the present moment.
 Saying that something is “present” (e.g. “I am present in this room”) adds no new information to the statement since all things which exist are present.
 If I exist in the room, then it follows that I must be present.
 So the statement should read: “I am in the room”.
 “Present”, as a word, Prior argues, is redundant.

-Buddhist teaching also encourages people to focus on the present moment, as that is the only thing which truly matters.
+Buddhism also teaches that the present reality is the only reality, and attaches supreme importance to it.
 As the Buddha says in the Bhaddekaratta Sutta: “You shouldn’t chase after the past or place expectations on the future.
 What is past is left behind.
 The future is as yet unreached.
 Whatever quality is present you clearly see right there, right there.”
 There are also Buddhist philosophers who have formulated a kind of Buddhist Presentism.
 One of them, Fyodor Shcherbatskoy wrote: “Everything past is unreal, everything future is unreal, everything imagined, absent, mental… is unreal… Ultimately real is only the present moment…”